(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 During 1955, Malcolm (Scotty) Robertson, a retired Kennecott track worker, provided commentary to the 100,000 visitors to the mine.
 (Deseret News, December 14, 1955)

-In May 1957, a new location was completed on the north side of the mine, near the site of the Apex Yards, at the east end of the recently dismantled D-Dump Line bridge.
+Kennecott opened the new observation point on the north side of the mine, near the site of the new 'D' Line bridge, west of dismantled D-Dump Line bridge (dismantled in April 1957).
 This new observation center included a paved parking lot, rest rooms and a "sloped floor" at the observation deck to allow visitors unobstructed views when there were large numbers of visitors.
-The new shelter was 100 feet long and 18 feet wide, and was located right adjacent to the D-Dump rail line.
+The new shelter was 100 feet long and 18 feet wide.
 By August 1957, over 60,000 visitors had been to the new location.
-(Murray Eagle, July 4, 1957; Deseret News, August 9, 1957)
+(Bingham Bulletin, June 28, 1957; Murray Eagle, July 4, 1957; Deseret News, August 9, 1957)

 July 1967